Mini Chicken Pot Pies

 - In medium bowl, combine vegetables, chicken, soup, cheese, garlic powder and onions; mix well.

-- Take each biscuit and press into a 5 1/2 inc round.
+- Take each biscuit and press into a 5 ½ inch round.
 Place each biscuit into a greased muffin cup.
 Press in bottom and up the side with some of the biscuit hanging over the edge of the tin.
-Spoon 1/8 of the chicken mixture into each biscuit.
-Pull edges of dough over filling toward center; pleat and pinch dough gently to hold in place.

-- Cool 1 minute; remove from pan.
+- Cool 1 minute; remove from pan and serve immediately.

 Rodney Dunn says